New York City Events

 Celebrate Brooklyn! is back in Prospect Park for its 35th summer of providing a wide variety of exciting programming at the Bandshell.
 Congratulations to the Executive Producer of Celebrate Brooklyn!
 Jack Walsh, BRIC President Leslie Schultz, BRIC Board Chair Lizanne Fontaine and everyone at BRIC Arts/Media/Brooklyn for creating this wonderful festival.
 We know that this year’s line-up will entertain long-time Park fans and attract a whole new generation to discover Prospect Park.

-46th Street - From 6th to 5th Avenue - New York, NY
+40th Street and 6th Avenue - New York, NY

 Richmond County Fair